flutter-form-builder-ecosystem/form_builder_validators/doc/migration.md

 Validators.optional(Validators.someEquivalentValidator(...));
 ```

+#### Terminology Update
+In versions prior to 11.x.x, validators used outdated "whitelist/blacklist" terminology.
+Starting from version 12.x.x, we've updated to:
+- **Whitelist** → **Allow list** (the only permitted values)
+- **Blacklist** → **Block list** (forbidden values)

+##### Best Practices for Allow/Block Logic
+For validators that support Allow/Block lists, follow these logical patterns:
+- **Allow list only**: Specify the only permitted values
+- **Block list + regex**: Use regex for format validation combined with forbidden values

+> **Note about examples**: For the validators that use allow/block lists, the migration examples below show all three patterns (regex, allow list, and block list) together purely for demonstration purposes.
+In practice, using both allow and block lists simultaneously is typically unnecessary and may create conflicting logic.

 #### Bool validators

 For the following group of validators (`hasLowercaseChars`, `hasNumericChars`, `hasSpecialChars`, and `hasUppercaseChars`), they are expected to receive a `String` as user input.
 Thus, if your form widget does not guarantee a `String` input (e.g. it may receive an `Object`), you must wrap the equivalent validator with the type validator for strings (`Validators.string`).